Shooting analogue cameras is not difficult, as long as you have a solid idea of how to do it right, which this guide should aptly provide.

 MiNT is in the business of selling modified Polaroid SX-70 cameras and new Instax-based photography products.
 Gary Ho’s team gives the incredible forty-year-old machines new abilities, such as being able to shoot more than one film speed and extended manual controls.
 MiNT is also working with Rollei, a brand known for their premium mid-century TLR cameras, to produce Rolleiflex Instant Kamera.
 Kamera is the next iteration in their InstaFlex series.

 CineStill created a new product for film photographers by repurposing Kodak’s top-notch movie picture emulsion.
 Kodak Vision 3 500T Color Negative Film 5219/7219, is an advanced, modern photochemical technology used on the sets of The Avengers, The Walking Dead, and Star Wars.
 Found by Brothers Wright, the company modifies the film for development at most photo labs and packages it into 35mm and medium-format canisters.

-Film-based photochemistry has been on sale for 111 years.
-After the market slowdown of the early 2000s, the medium has become endangered but the cameras made to shoot it became abundant.
+Film-based photochemistry has been on sale for over 111 years.
+After the market slowdown of the early 2000s, the medium has become endangered but the cameras made to shoot it ended up in abundance.
 Out of the consumer’s favour, they got pawned for a small fraction of the price or given away.
 As Bellamy describes on YouTube, the cameras were brought in to the shops “by the box.”